senadkurtisi/ml-tracking-ops/README.md

 In each training run we sample a hyperparameter combination according to the previously specified sampling preferences.
 After this step your training script specified in the `main_script_name` in the `experiment_cfg.json` file is started as a separate *subprocess* and sampled hyperparameters are passed to it in the form of *command line arguments*.
 </br>

-This means that in order to use the exact sampled values of these hyperparameters we need to have an argument parser instance inside of our training script. *This argument parser needs to be able to accept the arguments for which the names are equal to the ones defined in the `experiment_cfg.json` in the `hyperparameters` section.
+This means that in order to use the exact sampled values of these hyperparameters we need to have an argument parser instance inside of our training script. *This argument parser needs to be able to accept the arguments for which the names are equal to the ones defined in the* `experiment_cfg.json` *in the* `hyperparameters` *section*.

 Below we can see an exaple of this argument parser.
 This parser was designed in order to be able to accept hyperparameters defined in the `experiment_cfg.json` example above.